 How to improve poor-quality content?

-What is poor-quality content?
+What is low-quality content?

 When trying to optimize websites for Google, people often vaguely mention that they want to eliminate any poor-quality content.
 However, it is sometimes unclear exactly what that means.